-University of South Carolina-Columbia nursing school is a public institution located in Columbia, South Carolina.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at University of South Carolina-Columbia is a public institution located in Columbia, South Carolina.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at University of South Carolina-Columbia include Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Bachelor, BSN to DNP, BSN to PhD, Doctor of Nursing, Master, MSN to DNP and Post Master's NP Certificate level degrees.
+Degree types you can earn at University of South Carolina-Columbia include Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus, hybrid and online formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, BSN to DNP, BSN to PhD, Doctor of Nursing, Master Degree, MSN to DNP and Post Master's NP Certificate level degrees.

-For nursing students in South Carolina, the average NCLEX passing rate for ADN programs is 89.57% and for BSN programs is 88.96%.
+For nursing students in South Carolina, the state average NCLEX-RN passing rate for ADN programs is 87.01% and for BSN programs is 89.38%.
+The average national NCLEX-RN passing rate for ADN programs is N/A% and for BSN programs is N/A%.

 Compare South Carolina Nursing School Rankings